jncraton/oop-cpsc2030/lectures/14-multiple-inheritance.md

 ## Multiple Inheritance

-- A class can inherit from multiple classes.
+- A class can inherit from multiple classes

 ## Example: Multiple Inheritance